robotology/robotology-superbuild/doc/matlab-one-line-install.md

 install_robotology_packages
 robotology_setup
 ~~~
-This will install everything in a `robotology-gazebo` local directory, without perturbing anything else in your system.
+This will install everything in a `robotology-matlab` local directory, without perturbing anything else in your system.
 Once installed, you just need to re-run the `robotology_setup` script (or add it in your [`setup.m`](https://www.mathworks.com/help/matlab/ref/startup.html) file) to make the library available again.
 The overall installation process should take 2/3 minutes.

 If the installation and launching the `robotology_setup`, you should be able to run the following MATLAB code without any error: